MicrosoftDocs/cpp-docs/docs/atl/reference/atl-text-encoding-functions.md

  The file to be added to the header when ATLSMTP_UUENCODE_HEADER is specified in `dwFlags`.

  `dwFlags`
  Flags controlling the behavior of this function.
-See [ATLSMTP_UUENCODE Flags](http://msdn.microsoft.com/library/ecb79b81-b764-4a48-a05c-a9dee6e7bbce).
+- `ATLSMTP_UUENCODE_HEADE` The header will be encoded.
+- `ATLSMTP_UUENCODE_END` The end will be encoded.
+- `ATLSMTP_UUENCODE_DOT` Data stuffing will be performed.

 ### Return Value
  Returns **TRUE** on success, **FALSE** on failure.